 Choose between two exciting options for a Sky & Telescope-led trip to view the eclipse from Glendo, Wyoming.
 Our 12-day tour takes you to Rocky Mountain National Park, where you'll tour the historic city of Cheyenne before experiencing totality.
 Then continue on to see breathtaking natural sights in Colorado and Utah, including Arches National Park, Canyonlands National Park, and the ancient Pueblo Indian site at Mesa Verde National Park.
 The 5-day option will end after the eclipse.

-For even more eclipse-related resources, visit the Astronomical Society of the Pacific's Resource Guide.
+For even more eclipse-related resources, visit the Astronomical Society of the Pacific's Resource Guide, American Astronomical Society's Eclipse Portal, or the official NASA website.